opentelekomcloud/docs-next/docs/blueprints/by-use-case/observability/deploy-grafana-loki-on-cce.md

     :pushpin: Keep the bucket private.
     :::

-2. **Optionally**, if no access key pair exists, open the *Open Telekom Cloud Console* -> *Identity & Access Management (IAM)*.
+2. **Optionally**, if no access key pair exists, open the *T Cloud Public Console* -> *Identity & Access Management (IAM)*.
 In the IAM dashboard, select *Users*, choose the user you intend to work with, and open the *Security Settings* tab.
 Scroll down to the *Access Keys* section and select *Create Access Key* to generate a new Access Key and Secret Key pair.

 3. Create a namespace and provision the Access Key and Secret Key pair as a Kubernetes Secret: